The model theory of Commutative Near Vector Spaces: Preliminaries

 \subsection{Model theory}

 Model theory deals with mathematical structures from the point of view of logic.
 One chooses a language $\mathcal L$ and a set of sentences (or axioms) in that language, called an \textit{$\mathcal L$-theory}, $T$.
-One can then construct\textit{ $\mathcal L$-structures}, these consist of an underlying set, and an interpretation of the language within that set.
-An $\mathcal L$-structure $\mathcal M$ is a \textit{model} of an $\mathcal L$-theory $T$, if the chosen axioms are true under the given interpretation, we write $\mathcal M\models T$.
+One can then construct\textit{ $\mathcal L$-structures}.
+These consist of an underlying set $M$, and an interpretation of the language within that set.
+If an axiom $\sigma$ is true under the given interpretation, we write $\mathcal M\models \sigma.$ If for every $\sigma \in T$, $\mathcal M\models \sigma$ then we write $\mathcal M\models T$, and say the $\mathcal L$-structure $\mathcal M$ is a \textit{model} of $T$.
+There are several detailed introductions to model theory, we refer the reader to \cite{Hodges}, \cite{Marker}, \cite{kirby} for more details.

-Model theorists then study the behaviour of definable sets within models of particular theories.
+Model theorists study the behaviour of definable sets within models of particular theories.
 A \textit{definable set over $A$}, a set of parameters, is the set of solutions to a formula in $\mathcal L$ using parameters from $A$.
 The language, $\mathcal L$, chosen to describe a particular structure is important, as logical properties of the structure differ according to the language chosen.
 This is probably easiest to see through an example.